Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 the specific network service model A or knowledge graph B using RDF, it is hard to expose these new attributes or capability through the same management interface which is using network service model A.

-## Lack integration with Open APIs
+## YANG Model Lacks integration with Open APIs

 Today, Open API has been widely adopted by the northbound interface of OSS/BSS or Network orchestrator while YANG data models have been widely adopted by the northbound interface of the network controller or the southbound interface of the network controller.
 However Open API ecosystem and